datur/iplayer_scraper/README.md

 # TODO:

-    [ ] Dictionary building for each page
+    [ ] Dictionary building for each object in Json Structure [ ] Refactoring current code into methods
-    [ ] Refactoring current code into methods
+    [ ] Finish episode page navigation if more than one page of episodes [ ] Loop through alphabet
-    [ ] Finish episode page navigation if more than one page [ ] add a for loop for the pages relating to the alphabet [ ]
+    [ ] Save to Json